rust-embedded/awesome-embedded-rust/README.md

 -   [Ferrous Systems' Embedded Training Courses: 2020-current edition](https://github.com/ferrous-systems/embedded-trainings-2020) A hands-on training course for beginner and advanced learners of Embedded Rust, based on Nordic Semiconductor's nRF52840 harware.
 This training was given at Oxidize Conferences and by [Ferrous Systems] to corporate customers.
 -   [Ferrous Systems' Knurling Sessions](https://knurling.ferrous-systems.com/sessions/) are hands-on embedded projects that explore specific concepts using generally available hardware, building full systems and components using microcontrollers, sensors, and actuators.
 -   [DSP on STM32F407G-DISC1](https://github.com/jacobrosenthal/dsp-discoveryf4-rust/) Unofficial oxidization of the [Digital Signal Processing using Arm Cortex-M based Microcontrollers: Theory and Practice](https://www.amazon.com/Digital-Signal-Processing-Cortex-M-Microcontrollers/dp/1911531166) book.
 The book isn't necessary to enjoy the examples and learn a functional DSP Rust coding style.
--   [Embassy start](https://github.com/titanclass/embassy-start) is a GitHub repo template for setting up async embedded Rust projects that use [Embassy](https://github.com/embassy-rs/embassy) with production in mind.
-The template has been derived from a number of projects that are targeting the real-world.
--

 [Ferrous Systems]: https://ferrous-systems.com

 ## Tools